flounderK/codebreaker2023/task8/notes.md

 size of packet that can be generated, as only as much key as is available in the second-largest packet will actually yield anything unless I can determine the plaintext contents of the rest of packet 3's command.
-Regardless of this limitation, the buffer extracted so far is enough space to fit any command except for the one that starts `diagclient`, so it should be plenty for now.
+Regardless of this limitation, the buffer extracted so far is enough space to fit any command except for the one that starts `diagclient`, the one that sends a message to navigation, and the one to change collectors, so it should be plenty for now.
+Those commands can still be called, I just don't actually have control over the arguments past argument 2.

 # Finding a command to shut off the device